SesatGuy/mysticSwap/README.md

 # Notice

 This thing is very basic with basic security.
 Admin data were store in json and encrypt with bcrypt, which is used to login to the page.
+This suck

 #### Want to use it?
 I don't mind since this is very basic thing that people should able to recreate this.